-At Lampton School a high level of attendance is expected to help our students make consistent progress in their work.
+At Lampton School, a high level of attendance and excellent punctuality is expected to help our students make good progress.
 The school monitors student attendance thoroughly and where there is a concern will act accordingly.
-In addition we regard parents as having a very important role to play in ensuring that their sons and daughters attend school regularly and punctually.
-We have had many enquiries regarding attendance & COVID 19 so we have put together a list of Frequently Asked Questions below.
-Advise from the Government and the NHS is constantly being updated so here are the links to the relevant sites that you may find useful
+In addition we regard parents and carers as having a very important role to play in ensuring that their child attends school regularly and punctually.

 The procedure for reporting an absence is as follows:

 Years 7-11: The absence of your son or daughter must be reported to us for each day they are unwell, before 8:30am.
 Please email email@example.com stating your child’s full name, form group, and the reason for the absence, or alternatively text us on 07860 055 490.

 Year 12 and 13: Please email firstname.lastname@example.org or or alternatively text us on 07860 055 490.

 Medical evidence may be required if your son or daughter has accumulated a number of absences.

 Medical, dentist, opticians and similar appointments should always be made outside of school hours.
 Where this is not possible, the pupil should only be out of school for the minimum amount of time necessary for the appointment.

 Before the appointment, please forward confirmation of the appointment to the Attendance Officer, Ms Emberson, via email@example.com.

 Wherever possible please send your child into school either side of the medical appointment, your child should only be out of school for the minimum amount of time necessary for the appointment.